eNMS-automation/eNMS/docs/event_driven/rest_api.rst

   - a ``pools`` key if you want the job to target a specific list of pools.
   - an ``ip_addresses`` key if you prefer to target devices based on the IP address.

+The job can be run asynchronously or not with the ``async`` key:
+  - not asynchronously, you send a request to the REST API, eNMS runs the job and it responds to your request when the job is done running.
+The response will contain the result of the job, but the connection might time out if the job takes too much time to run.
+  - asynchronously, you run the job, eNMS starts it in a different thread and immediately respond with the job ID, so that you can fetch the result later on.

 Example of payload:

 ::